OpenBazaar/official_site/_posts/blog/2018-12-13/2018-12-13-how-openbazaar-bitcoin-could-kill-the-american-pickers-economy.markdown

 > (As an aside, this might explain how 'pickers' can be successful; their physical presence and interest in your possessions is a simpler method for achieving these three functions.)

 This method of keeping track of possessions has worked well enough for most people, but it's far from ideal.
 The largest cost is **time**.
-Preparation requires manually sorting goods and determining their price, physically assorting them (and putting back what wasn't sold later), then waiting for others to take an interest in them.
+Preparation requires manually sorting goods and determining their price, physically sorting them (and putting back what wasn't sold later), then waiting for others to take an interest in them.
 A yard sale typically takes at least a day's worth of activity.
 The haggling itself - similar to the pickers - benefits those who have more information about the product.

 The advent of the Internet is already allowing better methods.
 Online platforms for buying and selling goods allow people to more effectively sell their unwanted possessions by opening up the information beyond the local community.
 However, these platforms have significant drawbacks: